emotion-analysis-project/SemEval2025-Task11/README.md

 # Dataset and Download Links

  - Visit the official competition page on Codabench: https://www.codabench.org/competitions/3863/
- - Navigate to the Dataset section and follow the detailed instructions provided to download the necessary files.
+ - Follow the detailed instructions provided to download the dataset [here](https://docs.google.com/document/d/1yETTEiD8JVL8oeXu8Dvwc7OgPIDp0ROxd9nXifsXYYE/edit?usp=sharing)

 <!--
 For each track, we provide the sample, training, and evaluation datasets.
 Find the links to download the datasets for each track below: